How do disc brakes work?

 The disc is mounted on the hub.
 The contact surface of the disc and the hub must be clean.
 A piece of debris stuck between the hub and the disc can cause the disc to wobble side-to-side.
 The working surface of the disc (see the diagram above) is also very important.
 If a portion of the working disc surface is rusted or damaged, the brake force is reduced.

 Another problem with discs is uneven wear or warping.
 Discs wear unevenly due to rust or warp after overheating.
 As a result, the brake disc thickness varies around the disc.
 This causes the brake pedal pulsation and the steering wheel shake during braking.
 To restore the working surface, brake discs can be machined.
-Mechanics use a special brake lathe to cut a thin layer of metal from both sides of the discs.
+Mechanics use a special brake lathe machine to cut a thin layer of metal from both sides of the discs.
 With mileage, discs wear out.
 Manufacturers specify the minimum disc thickness.
 Mechanics can measure the disc thickness and lateral runout (warping) without removing the disc.
 If the disc is worn close to or beyond the minimum thickness, it cannot be machined and must be replaced.

 Cracks, deep scores and other damage are other reasons for disc replacement.
 Brake discs must also be replaced if any of the discs is seized on the hub and cannot be removed without damaging it.
 Both brake discs on one axle are replaced at the same time.